FrancoStino/commit-pieces-ai/README.md

 To use Commit Pieces for Developers AI, you need to install **[Pieces for Developers](https://pieces.app/)**.
 Follow these steps:

 1. You don't need any API key to use Commit Pieces for Developers.
-2. Click on the Sparkle icon in the Source Control icon in the VS Code toolbar.
+2. Click on the Sparkle icon in the Source Control icon in the VS Code toolbar for use it.
 3. Open the VS Code settings (File > Preferences > Settings).
 4. Search for "Commit Pieces for Developers" in the settings to customize it.
 5. Enjoy!